-High levels of up-front capital expenditures (£765 million for Archetype 1, £1,243 million for Archetype 2, and £566 million for Archetype 3) create a heavy financial burden for all three archetypes, particularly in the early years of the investment.
-Add to this high levels of operational expenditures, driven primarily by energy and feedstocks, and the result is a levelised cost of steel (LCOS) that is higher than projected market prices (between 14%-34% higher, depending on the archetype).^{xv} If these archetypes cannot produce steel at a cost that is competitive under prevailing policy and market conditions, a positive investment case for breakthrough steel will remain out of reach unless action is taken to either (a) lower the supply-side cost of production or (b) create conditions under which low-emissions steel can achieve higher margins when sold.
+High levels of up-front capital expenditures (£774 million for Archetype 1, £1,243 million for Archetype 2, and £567 million for Archetype 3) create a heavy financial burden for all three archetypes, particularly in the early years of the investment.
+Add to this high levels of operational expenditures, driven primarily by energy and feedstocks, and the result is a levelised cost of steel (LCOS) that is higher than projected market prices (between 12%-21% higher, depending on the archetype).^{xv} If these archetypes cannot produce steel at a cost that is competitive under prevailing policy and market conditions, a positive investment case for breakthrough steel will remain out of reach unless action is taken to either (a) lower the supply-side cost of production or (b) create conditions under which low-emissions steel can achieve higher margins when sold.

-Note: MMBTu refers to million British thermal units.
-See Exhibit 3 note for underlying assumptions.
+Note: See Exhibit 3 note for underlying assumptions.